Requesting a Genomic Test for Haematological Malignancy

 The South West Genomic Laboratory Hub (SWGLH) offers the following genomic tests for patients with haematological malignancy:

 - Karyotyping, FISH, direct mutation, molecular monitoring and gene panel tests for haematological malignancy affecting the blood and bone marrow.
-Follow the sequential steps to access your genomic request here
+Follow the sequential steps below to make your test referral

 - For FISH, direct mutation and gene panel tests for lymphoma and related disorders not affecting the blood or bone marrow: Please see requesting a genomic test for solid tumours